godot-escoria/escoria-demo-game/docs/esc.md

 The following parameters are available:

-* type: (default value "default") the type of dialog menu to use.
-* avatar: (default value "default") the avatar to use in the dialog ui.
+* avatar: the path to a scene displaying an avatar used in the UI.
+Defaults to no avatar.
+To only set the remaining options, set this field to "-"
 * timeout: (default value 0) timeout to select an option.
 After the time has passed, the "timeout_option" will be selected automatically.
 If the value is 0, there's no timeout.
-* timeout_option: (default value 0) option selected when timeout is reached.
+* timeout_option: (default value 0) index of option (starting from 1) selected when timeout is reached.

 Example:

 ```
 # character's "talk" event
 :talk
-? type avatar timeout timeout_option
+? avatar timeout timeout_option
 	- "I'd like to buy a map." [!player_has_map]
 		say player "I'd like to buy a map"
 		say map_vendor "Do you know the secret code?"